Part II of the ZIP Code Insurance Rating series.

 With this property-specific data, you can more accurately predict potential losses and set premiums for risks.
 You can also more effectively educate customers about their specific risks and offer them customized coverage options.
 When you point out to customers that their buildings sit on soil highly susceptible to liquefaction and explain what that means, your suggestion to add earthquake coverage to their policy is more persuasive.

 If you have questions about using PropertyEDGE or any of our products, we are here to help.
-Contact our customer service team at 206-217-0101 or by clicking here.
+Contact our Customer Service team at 206-217-0101.

 The possible future of the ZIP code and how it could help insurance professionals